 The course is about the factors that drive groups - and individuals embedded within groups - to behave in particular ways.
 Students explore how they perceive others and are perceived by them, how they communicate, and how they operate as a member of a small problem-solving group.
 Psychological research and theories on group processes such as development, roles, norms, decision-making, leadership, and dealing with conflict are used to understand human behavior and improve group functioning.
 Prerequisite: PSY 100 or SOC 110.
 Not open for credit to students who have completed or are enrolled in CST 365.
 Offered Occasionally.

 Empathic Listening Skills

-This course is designed to clearly define empathic listening skills within a multicultural context.
-Students will learn to differentiate listening from psychotherapy and will practice listening skills.
-Topics include values identification, basic listening skills, in-depth exploration skills, and action planning without counseling.
-Ideal for those who will plan to work in a human services setting.
+This course is designed to clearly define empathic listening skills within a trauma-informed context.
+Students learn to differentiate listening from psychotherapy and practice listening skills.
+Topics include values identification, basic listening skills, in-depth exploration skills, working in challenging situations, and action planning without counseling.
+Students explore how their own barriers may lead to projection, hindering empathic listening.
+Ideal for those who plan to work in a human services setting.
 Prerequisite: PSY 100; second semester sophomore standing.
 Offered Fall, Spring.

 The Practice of Art Therapy

 As the theoretical orientation course in the art therapy minor, the class addresses current issues in the field of art therapy.
 Taking a multidisciplinary approach, students will explore art therapy theories, art therapy assessments, and the historical use of art therapy materials and media.
 Prerequisite: PSY 204 or PSY 212.
 (Cross-listed with ART/PSY; may only earn credit in one department.)
 Consent of department.
 Offered Occasionally.

 Infancy and Childhood